Who are the Staff who are working at the Camps?

 How far in advance do I have to register my child?
 Can we walk in?

-Some camp dates will fill early!
+Many camp dates will fill prior to the start of Summer.
 Register online early for the best chance to guarantee your dates!

 All Registration is on a space available basis.
 To avoid the Last-minute Registration Fee, register online prior to 5pm on the Friday